-As an attorney and resume writer, I am often asked whether a legal resume requires a different formulaic equation compared to resumes written other industries.
+As an attorney resume writer, I am often asked whether a legal resume requires a different formulaic equation compared to resumes written other industries.
 Resume writers mistakenly believe that they can formulate a resume for a lawyer the same way that a non-lawyer’s resume is written.
 Why is a legal resume different?
 Why is a corporate counsel resume different than law firm lawyer resume?
 I explain in full detail below.

 Law Firm Attorneys Versus Corporate Counsels